-With all those awesome features, it’s pretty hard to not schedule a product demo.
+With all those awesome features, it’s pretty hard not to schedule a product demo.

 Slab lets you organize your content and pin the most important ones to the top for easier access.
-Team members can comment, create new content, and hold discussions all in real-time.
+Team members can comment, create new content, and hold discussions, all in real-time.

 SlimWiki stands out a bit from the crowd because they put a lot of attention to the design and user experience, helping you concentrate more on business.
 Usually, when we hear the word “wiki,” probably a boring visualization can be seen.
 However, such is not the case with SlimWiki.